Long Beach, California: Freeways and highways

 Several freeways run through Long Beach, connecting it with the Greater Los Angeles area and Orange County areas.
 The San Diego Freeway (I-405) bisects the northern and southern portions of the city and takes commuters northwest or southeast to the Golden State/Santa Ana Freeways (I-5).
 The San Diego Freeway also provides regional access to Long Beach Airport, which is on the north side of the freeway near Signal Hill.
 The Long Beach Freeway (I-710) runs north–south on the city's western border, with its southern terminus adjacent to the Port of Long Beach on Terminal Island at the intersection of the Terminal Island Freeway (SR 103) and State Route 47.
 The Long Beach Freeway is the major spur route serving Long Beach from downtown Los Angeles, with its northern terminus near downtown Los Angeles in Alhambra.
 Along with the Harbor Freeway (I-110) to the west, the Long Beach Freeway is one of the major routes for trucks transporting goods from the Ports of Long Beach and Los Angeles to railyards and distribution centers in downtown Los Angeles and the Inland Empire.
 The southern end of the Long Beach Freeway joins Long Beach with Terminal Island via the Gerald Desmond Bridge.

 Southeast Long Beach is served by the San Gabriel River Freeway (I-605), which joins the San Diego Freeway at the Long Beach/Los Alamitos border.
 The Artesia Freeway (SR 91) runs east–west near the northern border of Long Beach.
 The western portion of the Garden Grove Freeway (SR 22) provides a spur off of the San Diego and 605 Freeways to 7th Street in southeast Long Beach for access to the VA Long Beach Healthcare System, California State University, Long Beach, and the Alamitos Bay.

 Pacific Coast Highway (SR 1) takes an east to southwest route through the southern portion of Long Beach.
 Its intersection with Lakewood Boulevard (SR 19) and Los Coyotes Diagonal is the Los Alamitos Traffic Circle.

 Bicycles and pedestrians

 The city of Long Beach has five major Class 1 bike paths (separate off-road bike paths) within its boundaries, encompassing over 60 mi.
 The city also has many Class 2 (painted lanes on roadway) and Class 3 paths (connecting bike routes with shared use of road with cars).

-A 2019 study by Walk Score ranked Long Beach the tenth most walkable of over 100 cities around the world.
+In 2019, Walk Score ranked Long Beach the tenth most walkable of over 100 cities in the US and Canada.